8 Types of internal communication: How to ace each one like a pro

 • Build in accountability

 If you have a message that needs to be relayed throughout the organization, assign your subordinates a deadline and hold them accountable for it.
-Also, do not forget to check in with the bottom rungs of your company to check whether the information was received or not.
+Also, make sure to check with employees at all levels to confirm whether the information was received.

 • Use multiple means of communication